 Step 3: Get a Domain Name

-Your website domain is like your home address, it’s how people find you online.
-It should be the name of your business.
+Your website’s domain is the address where people can find you online, much like your home address.
 If you need help naming your business I’ve got a whole post on it here.

 Write down several options and then check online to see if the one you want is available.
 I use namecheckr for this.